 Even the best plans of men go awry and the best planned trips get caught in rough currents.

 Boarding my plane in Albuquerque, all things are possible.
-I am scheduled to fly from Albuquerque to Dallas, Dallas to Miami, Miami to Montevideo, Uruguay.There is no doubt this trip will happen in proper order until the Captain of our American Airlines jet announces a ” maintenance problem. ”
+I am scheduled to fly from Albuquerque to Dallas, Dallas to Miami, Miami to Montevideo, Uruguay.There is no doubt this trip will happen, in proper order, until the Captain of our American Airlines jet announces a ” maintenance problem. ”

 Sitting in our plane, an hour and a half assessment is completed.
 Finally, with supervisor approval, techs jump start engines and we taxi back out and get airborne on our second try.

 The traveler seated next to me is from Peru.
-He makes his living explaining mutual funds to South American financial advisers and tells me Uruguay is nice which gives me comfort that this trip will be better than it has begun.
+He makes his living explaining mutual funds to South American financial advisers and tells me Uruguay is nice which gives me some comfort that this trip will be better than it has begun.